rosensilva/integratio-studio-examples/extracting-data-from-LDAP-directory/README.md

 # Importing data from an LDAP Directory

 This example illustrates how to connect to an LDAP directory using WSO2 Micro Integrator and retrieve a list of users which is stored in that directory.
+We are using the [LDAP connector](https://store.wso2.com/store/assets/esbconnector/details/4ecf8dde-60f3-4e91-ba22-5f49a4e302f4) to achieve this.

 ### LDAP